 Soup is a satisfying way to get rid of the shivers while sneaking more vegetables and whole grains into your diet.
 The base of soup, the broth, is a nutrient-dense liquid that will help you stay hydrated in the dry winter air.
 It also provides a wealth of water-soluble vitamins, minerals, and other plant nutrients that leach out of vegetables while cooking.

 About Red Lentils

-The following recipe contains red lentils, a delicious ingredient for raising your intake of lean protein, iron, and dietary fibre.
-Their mild earthy flavour pairs well with the warm notes of cumin and curry, while cooking them into a soft state creates an appealing creamy texture.
+The following recipe contains red lentils, a delicious ingredient for raising your intake of lean protein, iron, and dietary fiber.
+Their mild earthy flavor pairs well with the warm notes of cumin and curry, while cooking them into a soft state creates an appealing creamy texture.

 Winter Lentil Soup

 Satisfy your cold weather hunger guilt free with a batch of this Winter Lentil Soup.
 It’s so easy to make – and even easier to eat!

 - 1 cup water

 - ¼ cup olive oil